ing-bank/baker/docs/sections/versions/baker-3-release-notes.md

 In this release we have created two separate packages for Java and Scala interfaces.
 The javadsl and scaladsl packages contain the same objects but created for those users in mind.
-These objects share a com.ing.baker.runtime.common parent to ensure the Java and Scala runtime DSLs are in sync.
+These objects share a common parent to ensure the Java and Scala runtime DSLs are in sync.
 As user you just chooses the correct objects by having either the javadsl or scaladsl imported.

 ### No more blocking!
 Future and CompletableFuture